zoolu-got-rhythm/Sorting_algorithms_in_Java/README.md

 ## running sorting algorithm performance benchmarks with JMH

-in the project root run:
+make sure you have maven installed first in the project root run these commands:
 - mvn clean install
 - java -jar target/benchmarks.jar